 The law was passed in 1996 under President Bill Cinton.
 At this time, there was much sentiment around the country about inequities with the health care registration process.
 HIPAA provided a way to help Americans secure their health care coverage more easily.

-Since then, HIPAA has branched out and required confidentiality of other personal information, such as (email, names, medical ID number, etc).
-Most relevant to this is the idea that an employee’s personal information is private and should not be shared to inappropriate avenues.
+Since then, HIPAA has branched out and required confidentiality of other personal information, such as email, names, medical ID numbers, etc. Most relevant to this is the idea that an employee’s personal information is private and should not be shared through inappropriate avenues.

 Why Is HIPAA Important?